FridrichMethod/mdfs/README.md

 uv pip install -e .[dev,test]
 ```

-If you are on a machine with a NVIDIA GPU, a CUDA-enabled version of jax (with CUDA 12 support) can be installed with
+If you are on a machine with a NVIDIA GPU, a CUDA-enabled version of JAX (with CUDA 12 support) can be installed with

 ```bash
 uv pip install jax[cuda12]
 ```

+(see [JAX official website](https://docs.jax.dev/en/latest/installation.html) for more details).

 ---